 If you’d like to try your hand at using carousel ads, it can be easiest to start by using images for your carousel, since it’s easier to create good images than it is to create good video.
 Once you’re confident in the art of creating a good, cohesive carousel, you can use the data from your image carousel ads to choose a theme for your first video ad.

 Choose the product, feature, or benefit that gets the most clicks in your carousel campaign and create some short videos that show the subject of the most popular image in a quick video series.

 Notice that this naturally guides you toward the consideration or conversion stage of the funnel for your first video carousel ads, where it’s easiest to get away with simpler videos.

-Up next, we’ll dive into measuring and analyzing all your campaigns in the ads manager.
+Up next, we’ll dive into measuring and analyzing your campaigns in the Ads Manager.

 Complex content solution.
 Carousel video campaigns are perfect for telling stories that wouldn’t normally fit in a single video ad.

-Tell a story For all levels of the funnel, use carousels to tell a story that drives to the result you require: either engagement or clicks.
+Tell a story.
+For all levels of the funnel, use carousels to tell a story that gets the result you want: engagement or clicks.